BTIP2023/pgc-perf-opt/data/README.md

 All GISAID data are stored in `data/GISAID`, but the contents won't be committed (via `.gitignore`).

 ### GISAID Directory Usage
-To devs: To use the GISAID directory, open the Google Drive folder shared by the mentor, and then navigate to `data/GISAID`.
+To main devs: To use the GISAID directory, open the Google Drive folder shared by the mentor, and then navigate to `data/GISAID`.
 Copy the contents of that (`.tar` files) into your local repo's `data/GISAID`.
 The aforementioned directory has to be updated every time there's a change in the data.

+To future researchers: With the complete list of Accession Numbers at hand (see [`data/overview/accession.txt`](`data/overview/accession.txt`)), and with your own GISAID Access Credentials, you may be able to re-download the GISAID data used for our analysis from [gisaid.org](https://gisaid.org/).

 ---
 ## References